Information for Authors of IEEE Power & Energy Society Transactions Papers

 Discussions and Closures

 The IEEE PES Executive Office handles the submission of discussions and closures.
 Please see Part 5 of the Author’s Kit for complete submission requirements and deadlines.
 It is recommended that discussions and closures be limited to one formatted page including figures and tables, though contributions of up to 1500 words will be accepted.
 Discussions and closures may be rejected if they exceed the page limit and they must be submitted to the IEEE PES Executive Office by the deadline date.
 The IEEE PES Executive Office will forward copies of all written discussions to the corresponding author of the subject Transactions paper and will request that a written closure be submitted.
-Closures must be submitted within three weeks (five weeks outside of North and Central America) of the request.
+Closures must be submitted within three weeks of the request.
 If there is no response by the deadline, it will be assumed that no closure will be supplied.

 Power Engineering Letters